HomeUpdated to 2025 tax year

 RETIREMENT HOMES and SENIORS RESIDENCES

-Many terms are used for housing geared toward older adults that are not Long-Term Care (LTC) Homes: seniors home, seniors residence, retirement residence, retirement home, and seniors housing.
+Many terms are used for housing geared toward older adults that are not Long-Term Care Homes: seniors home, seniors residence, retirement residence, retirement home, and seniors housing.
 For simplicity, these can be referred to collectively as seniors residences.
 Some are licensed under the Ontario Retirement Homes Act, 2010, while others are not.

 Licensed residences: